Cebelle1/SC1015Project/README.md

 The dataset we used is obtained from Kaggle: https://www.kaggle.com/datasets/johnflag/jb-link-telco-customer-churn , saved as "telco_churn_data.csv" in this Repo

 # Contributors
--@Cebelle1 -  EDA & Deep Learning
+- @Cebelle1 -  EDA & Deep Learning
--@seelism - Initial testing of Machine Learning Models -@nicolekaira - Random Forest Classifer, XGBoost Model
+- @seelism - Initial testing of Machine Learning Models
+- @nicolekaira - Random Forest Classifer, XGBoost Model

 #References
 Reference